 Martinez said he works directly with a company in Indonesia and makes sure he isn't selling synthetic products.

-"The FDA has had some skepticism about it because, again, there are products out there with fillers, and there have been cases of people getting salmonella because they are not getting a good product," Martinez said.
+because, again, there are products out there with fillers, and there have been cases of people getting salmonella because they are not getting a good product," Martinez said.

 Grenier said he wouldn't tell someone already using it to stop.